thangckt/thangckt.github.io/docs/cluster/compiling/conda_packages.md

 ### LAMMPS + GPAW

 - This is for some convenience in linking and saving space.
-- work with python 3.10 to avoid conflicts
+- work with Python 3.10 to avoid conflicts
+- Should install all dependencies (openmpi, cuda,...), before installing `gpaw`, `lammps`

 **Install** in Conda-env